synapticextravaganza/githubreports/README.md

 * `AWS_SECRET_ACCESS_KEY`=+VDPgpo5QSPAehd1m9cPnXTmSc7BZxQl
 * `AWS_REGION`=us-west-2

 Just in case you were wondering, none of the keys, secrets, or passwords in these examples are real.
-Change (cd) to the "target" directory and execute the following command to run the application:
+Change directory (cd) to the "target" directory and execute the following command to run the application:

 `java -jar githubreports-0.0.1-SNAPSHOT.jar -lferdfarkle -osynapticextravaganza -pa19356794d4basdfbb3139d1ae2b9agjd27b5d6h5b`

+I've provided a script, **"RunOnWindows.bat"**, in the root "githubreports" directory of the project to make this setup and execution easier.

 ## What's the S3 Object (file) Look Like?